Quick No Bake Shepherd’s Pie: Stovetop Skillet Recipe

 Not only is this easy shepherd’s pie recipe fast, it only dirties one pot.
 And I make my version even easier by cooking the potatoes in the microwave.

-Simple ingredients for Skillet Shepherd’s Pie.
+Simple Ingredients for Skillet Shepherd’s Pie.

 The beauty of this delicious dish is its homey simplicity—the ingredients aren’t fancy or expensive.